tristanlatr/WPWatcher/README.md

 Other arguments will simply overwrite config values like `--url URL [URL ...]` or  `--verbose`.

-See complete list of supported arguments in the sction *Full configuration options* bellow or use `wpwatcher --help`
+See complete list of options in the section *Full configuration options* bellow or use `wpwatcher --help` to see options configurable with CLI.

 #### Notes
 - The script will automatically try to delete all temp `wpscan` files in `/tmp/wpscan` before starting scans